NuralySol/Finance/README.md

 # Finance tracking and expense app (CRUD)
 The app will track expenses and balance using graphs to visualize for easier and more concise customer experience.
+Using data vis. tools as well as the numerical values.

 ## User Story
 * As a user I want my app to responsive
 * As a user I want to able to track my expenses and balance with ease
 * As a user I want the app to be clear and concise
 * As a user I want to be able to see graphs for easier visualization

 ## Account Access?
 >Role-based access control (RBAC) or Binary Access Control(Boolean)